LanguageMachines/PICCL/README.md

     $ nextflow run LanguageMachines/PICCL/download-data.nf

 This will generate a ``data/`` directory in your current directory, and will be referenced in the usage examples in the next section.
-In addition, you can also download example corporai(>300MB), which will be placed in a ``corpora/`` directory:
+In addition, you can also download example corpora (>300MB), which will be placed in a ``corpora/`` directory:

     $ nextflow run LanguageMachines/PICCL/download-examples.nf